 If I’m honest, AFC Unity has been one of the biggest barriers for me ever approaching the earnings of the old days, and at its start it had to exist as a football team first, with a ragtag bunch of many traditional players, before it could evolve into a more radical collective as it is today, which caused many headaches and heartaches for Jane and I. It’s been worth it.
 Now it’s a true collective, where the people involved believe in doing football a different way, and being a force for good – for the greater good, not just the individual.
 It’s why we’ve continued and even expanded season after season despite our commitment to a positive ethos and passing football, even at grassroots level, hurting us statistically up to this point.
 But it’s been an incredible success story, an accountable limited company also registered as strictly not-for-profit – almost unheard of in football.
 What’s more, the first team players have set out a “2020 Vision” with a signed “player pact” to provide a working document for me to merely facilitate as Head Coach – part of Unity’s “co-operative” approach, where players who pay to play also get an ownership over their team and club, something that is only going to become more prominent in those months and years to come.

 If things like the 2008 financial crash, austerity, and Brexit have taught us anything, it’s that communities – citizens – want and need a sense of self-determination.
 Nye Bevan said, “The purpose of having power is to be able to give it away.”
 And this not only applies to AFC Unity.
-At Libre Digital, I no longer sit on the Board of Directors.
+At my digital media and tech company, I no longer sit on the Board of Directors.
 As you can imagine, it took time for me to reconcile that, following events of the previous years, but as one adviser told me, if a board wants to oust you, let them – you still have your passion and your ideas, and if you’re doing such good work, why would you be worried?
 He was right.
 The people who have tried to take away my opportunities to contribute further to creating positive social change have spited a greater good in exchange for their own pettiness, and that’s their choice.
-But even at organisations like Libre Digital, there is an “alienation of labour” for the Board of Directors, and this is why, yet again, the co-operative model makes more sense.
+But even at organisations like mine, there is an “alienation of labour” for the Board of Directors, and this is why, yet again, the co-operative model makes more sense.
 Indeed, if the workers are the ones running the company, there is no such alienation; if there is no differentiation between employees and employers, then there is no capitalist class…which means we can move further away from capitalism (which we must do if we are to survive on this planet).
 If I tried to apply my skills by finally getting a so-called proper job (if that were even possible), I feel I’d become part of the problem, not the solution.
 And I’m so close to making many of the initiatives I’m involved in sustainable; it’s hard when you don’t have any capital to inject into them to start with.
 If I die in absolute poverty, that’ll be fine, as long as I never stopped trying to contribute to making the world a better place.
 One of my favourite lines ever is hidden away in It’s A Wonderful Life, one of my favourite films, as well: ‘All you can take with you is that which you’ve given away.’

 Given the capitalist culture we live in, where everyone is making a pissing contest out of how many hours they’ve worked or how early they got up this morning, while maintaining slick successful-looking profiles on LinkedIn, it’s hard to announce you make very little money, and what you do make goes straight back out on debt and hiked rent.
 Most of us are so frightened of being judged as unsuccessful, as failures, that we dress the best we can and attend social events and buy our food or drinks even with a worry in the back of our minds that we can’t really afford the cost of any of it.
 That’s wrong.
 Everyone should have a right to a dignified life, and the slashing of public services, mass privatisation, rising living costs and rents for private landlords, alongside staggering personal debts and the erosion of social security safety nets, are all ideological choices by the rich and powerful and it’s wrong for us to carry personal blame.
 People are lying in the streets.
 All in all, I have been one of the lucky ones, as I’ve been fortunate enough to have people I could count on to help me out in tough times, for which I’ll be eternally grateful.
 But I still work as hard as any of the people I know who do not work in social impact but rather in insurance, or advertising, or something — in fact, I often work harder.
 Yet the system does not value work with social impact.
 It’s not my fault that my work is undervalued and underpaid, but it is my responsibility to help create change.
 Raising awareness is a key catalyst for that change.